Grad

 CGS/ProQuest Distinguished Dissertation Awards

-This award is sponsored jointly by the Council of Graduate Schools (CGS) and ProQuest Dissertations Publishing, a division of ProQuest Information and Learning.
+This award is sponsored jointly by the Council of Graduate Schools (CGS) and ProQuest Dissertations Publishing.

 The Graduate College is accepting nominations for the CGS (Council of Graduate Schools)/ProQuest Distinguished Dissertation Award from programs, faculty, and students.
-The students chosen by the Graduate College selection committee to represent UC in the 2024 CGS/ProQuest Distinguished Dissertation Award competition will each receive a $350 prize.
-Should either of the UC nominees win the national competition, the student will receive an award of $2,000, plus reasonable travel expenses to attend the CGS Annual Meeting Awards Luncheon on December 2024, in St. Louis, Missouri.
+The students chosen by the Graduate College selection committee to represent UC in the 2025 CGS/ProQuest Distinguished Dissertation Award competition will each receive a $350 prize.
+Should either of the UC nominees win the national competition, the student will receive an award of $2,000, plus reasonable travel expenses to attend the CGS Annual Meeting Awards Luncheon in December 2025, in Washington, D.C.

-The Graduate College may nominate one student from each category (Mathematics/Physical Sciences/Engineering category and Social Sciences category) to represent UC in the 2024 CGS/ProQuest Distinguished Dissertation Award competition.
-We request that you submit to us your best students who have graduated between July 1, 2022 and June 30, 2024 (a two-year period).
+The Graduate College may nominate one dissertation from each category (Biological Sciences/Life Sciences and the Humanities & Fine Arts category) to represent UC in the 2025 CGS/ProQuest Distinguished Dissertation Award competition.
+We request that you submit to us the outstanding dissertations for students who have graduated between July 1, 2023 and June 30, 2025 (a two-year period).
 It is important to note that the nominated dissertations must be available in the ProQuest database.

 Please contact Megan Carroll (carrolm2@ucmail.uc.edu) with questions.